logo

 Dear Calcium and Iron Maiden,

-It seems like you're approaching a supplement regimen with a healthy consideration of various factors like absorption and affects on your system — a great idea!
-You're right that there are certain foods that can inhibit iron absorption, like the oxalic acid in spinach, phosphates primarily in milk, other dairy products, and egg whites, phytates in beans, and tannins in tea and coffee.
-While it would take a lot of these foods to seriously impair your ability to absorb iron, you might want to consider going easy on them while trying to boost iron levels.
+While there are many foods that are rich in iron, there are in fact certain foods that can inhibit iron absorption.
+These foods can include uncooked spinach which contains oxalic acid, dairy products and egg whites which contain phosphates, some types of beans with phytates, and tea and coffee that contain tannins.
+While it would take eating a lot of these foods to seriously impair your ability to absorb iron, you might consider going easy on them while trying to boost iron levels.

-In terms of your sensitive GI system, the least constipating iron formula is hydrolyzed protein chelate, but again, diet can come into play here.
-In addition to looking for gentle and non-constipating types of iron supplements, you can also alleviate constipation by drinking plenty of water and by eating fibrous foods like whole grains, fresh fruits, fresh vegetables, and other foods as unprocessed as you can find them (whole grain bread instead of white, whole grain pasta instead of white, brown rice instead of white).
-It's a good idea to increase fiber intake slowly — too much too soon can cause gas and bloating.
-And to underscore again, when increasing fiber it's key to drink even more water than you think you need to make sure all that bulk moves through your system smoothly.
+Beyond just looking for gentle and non-constipating types of supplements, you can also try to alleviate constipation by drinking plenty of water and eating fibrous foods like whole grains, fresh fruits, fresh vegetables, and other unprocessed foods (e.g., whole grain bread or pasta instead of white, brown rice instead of white).
+If you choose to increase your fiber intake, it’s best to do so slowly—too much too soon can cause gas and bloating.
+When increasing fiber intake, drinking even more water than you think you need can help you stay hydrated and keep everything moving smoothly!

-Farewell, fair Iron (and calcium) Maiden,
+Farewell, fair Calcium and Iron Maiden,